 Where the Country Road Leads

 I grew up in a rural community, wondering what lay beyond the two lane country road that led out of my hometown.

 It was virtually unheard of to venture far beyond the town, much less travel abroad.
 My misguided concept of world geography included four countries.
 There were America and the United States, somehow related in a way that I didn’t grasp.
 There were also France and Europe.
 In my world, all other places fell within the borders of those four so-called “countries.”
 Of course I never dared dream of actually visiting any of those exotic places, but life has a way of taking interesting and unexpected turns.

 When I was 17, the local Rotary Club overlooked my geography impairment and selected me for their international exchange program.
 It was a once in a lifetime opportunity to study in Bolivia, and an indelible experience that would shape the rest of my life.

-It was an eye-opening year, when I was introduced to the Quechua and Aymara ethnic groups; learned to speak Spanish and dance the queca; and acquired a taste for chuño, llajua picante and salteñas.
+During that eye-opening year I was introduced to Quechua and Aymara ethnicity; learned to speak Spanish and dance the queca; and acquired a taste for chuño, llajua picante and salteñas.

 I also discovered that the two-lane country road didn’t stop at the next town as I’d thought, but continued on to unimaginable places.

 Most of all, I discovered my own joy of discovery.